2002 President's Cup

-The 2002 President's Cup was a men's tennis tournament played on outdoor hard courts in Tashkent in Uzbekistan and was part of the International Series of the 2002 ATP Tour.
+The 2002 President's Cup was a men's tennis tournament played on outdoor hardcourts in Tashkent in Uzbekistan and was part of the International Series of the 2002 ATP Tour.
 The tournament ran from 9 September through 14 September 2002.
 Third-seeded Yevgeny Kafelnikov won the singles title.

 Finals

 Singles

 RUS Yevgeny Kafelnikov defeated Vladimir Voltchkov, 7–6^{(8–6)}, 7–5.